SiliconLabs/wfx-fullMAC-tools/Examples/SiliconLabs/secure_mqtt/README.md

 The purpose of this application is to provide an example of secure MQTT client implementation using a WFx chip and the FMAC driver.
 The lwIP stack and Mbed TLS libraries being already used by WFx projects, the natural choice has been to use the MQTT client implementation provided by the lwIP stack and the TLS layer implementation provided by Mbed TLS.
 A comforting reason is that Mbed TLS is intended to be easily integrated to the lwIP stack.
+Additionally the Non-Volatile Memory driver, NVM3, provided in the SDK, is used in order to keep the configuration between reboots and thus simplify the example use.

 ## Requirements